nuex/jennifer/README.md

 jennifer
 ========

+## Overview

+Jennifer is a project scaffold generator.
+It uses common tools like sh and awk to quickly generate boilerplate code, configuration files or a directory structure.

+## Install

+To install:

+    git clone git://github.com/nuex/jennifer.git
+    cd jennifer
+    make
+    sudo make install

+Edit `config.mk` before running `make` if you want to customize the binary install directory (defaults to `/usr/local/bin`) and the awk library install directory (defaults to `/usr/local/lib/jennifer`).

+Add the binary install directory to your path (unless it is already in your path):

+    echo "export PATH=$PATH:/usr/local/bin" >> ~/.bash_profile    # (bash example)

-## USAGE
+## Usage

-Jennifer is used to quickly build and store project templates.
-A jennifer template looks like this:
+A jennifer template is simply a directory of files and directories that make up your project scaffold.
+A template could look like this:

     some_directory/
       Jenfile